 62% of students live in Providence

 59% are children of immigrants or immigrants themselves, representing 41 countries

 · 35% Latino

 · 2% Native-American/Other

 · 18 students

-92% of Community Prep graduates have been accepted into college-preparatory high-school programs (574 graduates to date).
+97% of Community Prep graduates have been accepted into college-preparatory high-school programs (749 graduates to date).
 Many have been accepted to independent schools across New England, including: Brewster, Buckingham, Browne & Nichols, Concord Academy, Cushing, Deerfield Academy, Dublin, Fryeburg, The Governor's Academy, Hebron, LaSalle, Lincoln, Milton, Miss Porter's, Moses Brown, Northfield Mt.
-Hermon, Phillips Academy, Pomfret, Providence Country Day, St. Andrew's, St. George's, St. Mary Academy-Bay View, St. Raphael School, Westover School, Wheeler, Windsor and Worcester Academy.
-Our graduates have received more than $18 million in scholarship assistance from the schools they are attending.
+Hermon, Phillips Academy, Pomfret, Providence Country Day, Rocky Hill School, St. Andrew's, St. George's, St. Mary Academy-Bay View, St. Raphael School, Westover School, Wheeler, Windsor and Worcester Academy.
+Our graduates have received more than $20 million in scholarship assistance from the schools they are attending.
 83% of our college-age alumni are attending or have graduated from college.

 Tuition and Financial Aid

 Due to space and fiscal constraints, the school must currently turn away two out of every three applicants.
 However, every student who is accepted is welcome regardless of the family's ability to pay the $15,200 tuition.
 91% of the students receive substantial financial aid.
 Every family is expected to make a reasonable contribution to their child's tuition.